Share this post:

 This restaurant is all about manifesting a mountain of superfood, self-love, and a stellar start to their Sunday.

 This spot occupies a privileged position on the ground floor of the Hotel Boutique Celestino, in fashionable Via Primavera.

-In other words, this popular mid-morning hangout specializes in tantalising organic treats for brunchaholics.
+In other words, this popular mid-morning hangout specializes in tantalizing organic treats for brunch-a-holics.

-Better yet, the restaurant’s open for breakfast through the week in case you can’t wait for Sunday to repeat.
+Better yet, the restaurant’s open for breakfast throughout the week in case you can’t wait for Sunday to repeat.

 You need to climb high up into the hills on the old road to the airport to find this magical pastry place.